Is Vroom Inc. (VRM) a Keeper?

 Analysts’ Opinion of VRM

-Many brokerage firms have already submitted their reports for VRM stocks, with KeyBanc Capital Markets repeating the rating for VRM by listing it as a “Overweight.”
-The predicted price for VRM in the upcoming period, according to KeyBanc Capital Markets is $13 based on the research report published on January 20th of the current year 2022.
+Many brokerage firms have already submitted their reports for VRM stocks, with Stifel repeating the rating for VRM by listing it as a “Hold.”
+The predicted price for VRM in the upcoming period, according to Stifel is $4 based on the research report published on March 02nd of the current year 2022.

-JP Morgan, on the other hand, stated in their research note that they expect to see VRM reach a price target of $15, previously predicting the price at $30.
-The rating they have provided for VRM stocks is “Neutral” according to the report published on December 07th, 2021.
+Wells Fargo, on the other hand, stated in their research note that they expect to see VRM reach a price target of $6, previously predicting the price at $16.
+The rating they have provided for VRM stocks is “Equal Weight” according to the report published on March 01st, 2022.

-Piper Sandler gave a rating of “Neutral” to VRM, setting the target price at $30 in the report published on August 18th of the previous year.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at VRM starting from Stott Carol Denise, who sale 24,500 shares at the price of $10.55 back on Dec 15.
-After this action, Stott Carol Denise now owns 145,045 shares of Vroom Inc., valued at $258,416 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at VRM starting from MYLOD ROBERT J JR, who purchase 40,000 shares at the price of $2.91 back on Mar 04.
+After this action, MYLOD ROBERT J JR now owns 1,228,540 shares of Vroom Inc., valued at $116,572 using the latest closing price.

-Stott Carol Denise, the Chief People & Culture Officer of Vroom Inc., sale 15,000 shares at $24.45 during a trade that took place back on Sep 15, which means that Stott Carol Denise is holding 169,545 shares at $366,726 based on the most recent closing price.
+MYLOD ROBERT J JR, the Director of Vroom Inc., purchase 40,000 shares at $2.89 during a trade that took place back on Mar 03, which means that MYLOD ROBERT J JR is holding 1,188,540 shares at $115,572 based on the most recent closing price.

 Stock Fundamentals for VRM